 This is the Medscape Psychiatry Minute.
 I am Dr Peter Yellowlees.

 Thank you for listening to this Medscape Psychiatry Minute.
-Do continue to enjoy your practice.
+Do take action on this issue with your colleagues and continue to enjoy your practices.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.